cellml/libcellml/docs/developer_docs/dev_setup.rst

 .. contents::

-1. Prerequisites needed
+Prerequisites needed
 =======================
-The libCellML codebase is hosted on Github and therefore Git is used to track changes.
-Before you begin, you will need to have a few pre-requisites
-satisfied:
+This section will walk you through the setup of the following requirements:

-1. A :github:`Github <>` user account (for the rest of this document we will call our user *andre*).
+a.
+A :github:`Github <>` user account (for the rest of this document we will call our user *andre*).
 #. :git:`Git <>` installed on your local machine.
 #. :cmake:`Cmake <>`.